U60NMTMiner/husky-mine-rescuer-n/README.md

 ## Overview

-A Husky robot (Clearpath Robotics, Inc.) eqquiped with LiDARs and depth cameras to be deployed in underground mine rescue operations.
+A Husky robot (Clearpath Robotics, Inc.) eqquiped with LiDAR to be deployed in underground mine rescue operations.
 His name is Carl.

 ## Installation and Usage

 This installation is for Linux systems.
 It is possible to run on windows but not supported.
-Clone the Github Repo to your local machine and the husky
+Clone the Github Repo to your local machine.
+It should already be on the husky.
+Make sure to commit changes regularly and keep the husky up to date with git repo.
+Basic linux knowledge is assumed.

 ### Installation